CSX in Ohio

 - Intermodal terminals in Cincinnati, Cleveland, Columbus, Marion*** and North Baltimore

-- Significant expansion of Intermodal terminal in Columbus and new wide-span cranes incorporated into Cincinnati during 2013
+- Significant expansion of intermodal terminal in Columbus was completed in 2013

 - TRANSFLO terminals in Cincinnati, Cleveland (two), Columbus and Toledo